 Brush head size is another thing to consider when picking a brush.
 Brush heads with medium-sized bristles are often the best choice, providing a gentle yet thorough cleanse without damaging teeth or gums.
 Bristles with large numbers are often harder on gums and should not be used.

 Brush head shape can also be essential to consider when selecting a brush.
 Square bristle heads tend to clean more effectively because they can fit into corners more efficiently than round heads that may not reach around the tooth surface.
 Round bristled brushes are best for gentler brushing of the gum line and are less likely to hurt your dog’s mouth.
 If you find it difficult

 Can I use baking soda on my dog’s teeth?
 Is this okay?

-There are many reasons why baking soda is not suitable for use on a dog’s teeth.
+There are many reasons why baking soda is not suitable for use in a dog’s mouth.

 Baking soda can irritate the mouth and throat if swallowed.
 It can also create a chemical reaction that may damage tooth enamel.